-Watching animals get hurt in movies is more gut-wrenching than watching back to back Nicholas Sparks movies.
-When an animal is harmed in a movie, there's an unspoken rule that you have to watch the credits to make sure you see that American Humane Association stamp of "no animals were harmed."
-However, that hasn't always been the case - from the cult classics to some of the most high-profile blockbusters of recent memory, some films have actually had animal casualties on-set.
+Watching animals get hurt in movies is more gut-wrenching than watching back-to-back Nicholas Sparks movies.
+When an animal seems to be harmed in a movie, there's an unspoken rule that you have to watch the credits to make sure you see that American Humane Association stamp of "no animals were harmed."
+However, that hasn't always been the case.
+From cult classics to some of the most high-profile blockbusters of recent memory, some films have actually had animal casualties during production.

 Actors: Evangeline Lilly, Lee Pace, Orlando Bloom, Aidan Turner, Sylvester McCoy, + more

 Initial Release: 2012

 Also Rankedsee more on The Hobbit trilogy

 In 2007, five golden retriever puppies died as a result of filming for Disney's Snow Buddies.
 Keystone Productions bought 28 dogs from a breeder in New York and shipped them to Canada.
 But after only a few days, 15 of the pups started were diagnosed with giardia and coccidia, a parasitic disease.

 Six more puppies were treated for a contagious disease called parvovirus.
 Three dogs had to be euthanized for intestinal complications and two more died later.

 Actors: Whoopi Goldberg, Kris Kristofferson, Molly Shannon, Jim Belushi, Dylan Sprouse, + more